upb-uc4/api/hyperledger_lagom_api.md

   - ```json
       {
         "type": "Conflict",
-        "title": "There is already a student for the given immatriculationId.", "invalidParams": []
+        "title": "There is already a student for the given matriculationId.", "invalidParams": []
       }
       ```
-    - Description: This error is returned, if a student with the given immatriculationId is already present on the ledger.
+    - Description: This error is returned, if a student with the given matriculationId is already present on the ledger.

-### Update immatriculated student
+### Update student
 - ID = updateStudent
 - Send
-    - ImmatriculationData
+    - MatriculationData
 - Receive
     - Done

     - ```json
       {
         "type": "Not found",
-        "title": "There is no student for the given immatriculationId.",
+        "title": "There is no student for the given matriculationId.",
         "invalidParams": []
       }
       ```
-      - Description: This error is returned, if the matriculationID specified in the ImmatriculationData is not present on the ledger.
+      - Description: This error is returned, if the matriculationID specified in the MatriculationData is not present on the ledger.

     - ```json
       {